Skip to content

 No. 9 Eat a picnic in the wild

 Why stay at home for lunch when you can eat in the wild?
-Pack a picnic next time you go on an adventure and enjoy tucking into your sandwiches surrounded by nature.
+Try our family-friendly recipes, pick the best picnic spot and tuck into your food surrounded by nature.
 It’s no. 9 on our list of ‘50 things to do before you're 11¾’.

 Find the perfect picnic spot

 Perfect picnic places come in all shapes and sizes, from the shade of a tree to a golden sandy beach.
-You don’t have to go far either, your back garden or local park can be just as fun as going further away.
+You don’t have to go far either, your back garden or local park can be just as fun as somewhere further away.
+There are lots of scenic picnic spots at the places we look after – here's a list of some of our best picnic spots to inspire you.

 Ideally, you’ll want somewhere comfortable to sit during your picnic, so pack a blanket, along with some plates, cups and cutlery.